brandon-rhodes/dot-emacs/README.md

 ## Crib sheet

-Here are useful keystrokes that I need to remember here in Spring 2024, as I’m getting used to `eglot-mode`, which I have not used before:
+Here are useful keystrokes that I need to remember here in Spring 2024, as I’m getting used to new tools like Consult and Eglot:

     eglot-code-actions  I should bind this to something (mouse already works). middle mouse   Brings up actions associated with the current line.